 Judge the sources you are using from a political standpoint.
 Not every fact that appears in a bourgeois newspaper is true.
 Working-class correspondents need to judge: Who is saying this, why do they say it, and is this accurate?
 Supposedly neutral descriptions, terms, or wording used by the capitalist press often slip in their own class bias.
 Its better to report it in your own words.

-Each source submitted with an article to the Militant should be labeled with letters, from A to Z. Use numbers to indicate the source in each particular lettered source.
-For example, verify a fact (1) from an article in the Pittsburgh Post-Gazette (letter A).
-The source for that fact would be A1.
-In a bracket next to the sentence where that fact appears type
+Each source submitted with an article to the Militant should be labeled with letters, from A to Z. Use numbers within each source to indicate the specific section cited.
+For example, to verify a fact in your article using an item in the Pittsburgh Post-Gazette call that item Source A.

 Working people want to be armed with the facts.
 By sticking to these guidelines, all Militant correspondents can help make their paper an effective, powerful weapon in discussing world politics and acting in the struggles of the international working class.